CW Skimmer receiving station

 A feature of SpotCollector which I appreciate is the ability to "Tag" a call sign.
 After a good QSO I can put the call in SpotCollector with a Tag like "interesting fellow", or "great fist" and when that ham next calls CQ, up pops his call with my comment.
 This makes it easy for me to identify CQ's that I know will result in an enjoyable QSO. ( Or I might insert a tag that I wasn't able to copy the ham's fist... chuckle.)

-If you do not live near my QTH, look at this list of Skimmer receiving stations and find the telnet address of one of them closer to you.
+If you do not live near my QTH, look at this list of Skimmer receiving stations and find one closer to you.
 Many of these telnet sources are using SDR receivers that work on one band at a time.
 They may sit on a favorite band or they may monitor each band for a few minutes before moving to another, a method that is surprisingly effective in finding DX stations calling CQ.
 You will be able to figure out what they are receiving from the web site.

 What are these signal/noise ratios?